 Cairns is situated in the tropical North of Australia, which means it has a tropical climate.
 The dry season (May to October) is a pleasant and warm period, while the wet season (December to March) has hot days with daily thunderstorms.
 Be cautious if you decide to visit the Northern part of the coast during the wet season, as some roads may be flooded and inaccessible.

-Generally, the climate on the East Coast is favorable year-round, but if you had to choose, the most pleasant time for a road trip is from September to November.
-However, be aware of the wet season in Northern Queensland, which experiences heavy rainfall between December and March.
-It’s best to avoid visiting during this period to make the most of your road trip.
+The climate on the East Coast is favorable year-round, but the most pleasant time for a road trip is from September to November.
+Be aware of the wet season in Northern Queensland with heavy rainfall between December and March.

 As you can see, the ideal time is to visit the Southern part of the coast in spring and summer and the North in autumn and winter.
 Opt for the shoulder seasons like spring and autumn.